 - Can I have off-campus members join my organization?

 - What are the benefits of being a recognized organization?

 - Who is eligible to be a SJSU Student Organization Advisor?
 What if I can’t find one?

-- What happens if I miss the recognition deadline, drop in meeting, or don't complete the entire process?
+- What happens if I miss the recognition deadline or don't complete the entire process?

 The CSU Chancellor's office requires all student organizations to be recognized by the university.
 Recognition is the official process that all student organizations at SJSU must complete to become registered with the University.
 Once the registration is completed and approved by Student Involvement, the group is an officially Recognized Student Organization (RSO).
 Recognition must be renewed annually.